osi1880vr/prompt_quill/README.md

 Add longterm history by storing conversations to disk

+Add more settings to finetune the vector search

 # Looking for a hosting solution

 If you like the idea and you are able to sponsor to host this including the data feel free to contact me